Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 This 30 day project, when completed, is designed to simulate a real-world **Security Operations Center (SOC) environment**, providing a practical demonstration of the key techniques, theories, and practices used in modern cybersecurity operations.
 By setting up and managing an ELK stack (Elasticsearch, Logstash, and Kibana), deploying various servers, and configuring centralized monitoring through tools like Elastic Agent and Fleet Server, this lab environment mimics the projects and workflows encountered by SOC analysts.
 The intent over the 30 days is to showcase the ability to manage security data across multiple endpoints, respond to security events, and maintain a secure network infrastructure.

 This comprehensive environment not only highlights my technical proficiency in deploying and managing critical security tools but also demonstrates a deep understanding of cybersecurity principles.
-Through the project, I aim to demonstrate my hands-on experience with log management, system monitoring, and centralized policy enforcement, skills that are essential for ensuring the protection and resilience of enterprise-level IT infrastructures.
+Through the project, I aim to demonstrate my hands-on experience with log management, system monitoring, and centralized policy enforcement, skwells that are essential for ensuring the protection and resilience of enterprise-level IT infrastructures.

 # Day 1: Logical Diagram Setup for SOC Analyst Environment

 ## Synopsis
 Today, I am setting up the foundation for my SOC analyst environment by creating a logical diagram.
-The goal is to outline the architecture of the servers and network components that I will be working with throughout the project.
-I will use **draw.io** to build the diagram and ensure all elements are connected logically to represent the flow of data and network interactions.
+The goal is to outline the architecture of the servers and network components that I wwell be working with throughout the project.
+I wwell use **draw.io** to build the diagram and ensure all elements are connected logically to represent the flow of data and network interactions.

 ## Step-by-Step Process